magicleap/detached_explainer/README.md

 Our goal is to break off parts of web page into the 3-d space around the browser surface.

-This would make viewing web pages a much more immersive experience than looking at a rectangular surface.
-We hope to do accomplis this by introducing a small change to CSS.
+This would make viewing web pages a much more immersive experience rather than looking at a rectangular surface.
+We hope to do accomplish this by introducing a small addition to CSS.

 We propose to introduce a new value for `transform-style`: `detached`.

 This new property builds upon the existing 3D transforms that are shipping in all browsers and extends the behavior of `transform-style: preserve-3d`.
 The main difference is that instead of flattening the transformed elements back to the page, the transformed element stays in 3D space.
+If `transform-style: detached` is specified on an element, children with 3D transforms will be lifted out of the page.

 Here is an example rendering of the effect:
 ![scene](https://github.com/rcabanier/detached_explainer/raw/master/detached.gif "Scene")

-Because we don't want to render content anywhere in the user's space, we also propose to define a "safe" space around the browser.
+Because we don't want to render content anywhere in the user's space, we also propose to define a "safe space" around the browser.
-Content can not be place outside this space.
+Content can not be placed outside this space.
 ![prism](https://github.com/rcabanier/detached_explainer/raw/master/prism.gif "Prism")